-Malia is the most touristic town of Crete, located 35km east of Heraklion, on the outskirts of Mount Selena.
+Malia is one of the most touristic towns in Crete, located 35km east of Heraklion, on the outskirts of Mount Selena.
 Its name means “flat area”, because Malia is situated on a fertile plain.
 Indeed, it is famous throughout Greece for the delicious bananas grown in the greenhouses in the area.
 The valley has many springs and in the past was known for its windmills, used for watering the local potato crops.

 Many years ago, Malia was a small coastal village with few residents.
-Malia has seen a rapid growth in recent years and the town has expanded towards all directions.
+Malia has seen rapid growth in recent years and the town has expanded in all directions.
 Malia is known to tourists for the three “s” holidays, i.e. sand, sea, sex.
 Indeed, it is famous for the huge beach and the very lively nightlife, as thousands of young tourists drink in the clubs until dawn.
-In early morning Malia remind of a bombed landscape with drunk British tourists staggering and seeking the way to their hotel.
+In the early morning, Malia reminds of a bombed landscape with drunk youngs staggering and seeking the way to their hotel.

-Malia has two main roads that meet at the center of town, in front of the Church of Saint Nektarios.
-The first one street is a pedestrian street connecting the old village with the beach.
-This is full with clubs and bars, where thousands of young tourists party every night.
-The second road is vertical to the first and is full with shops, cafes, super markets, banks, clinics etc. Things here are much calmer.
+Malia has two main roads that meet at the center of town, in front of the church of Saint Nektarios.
+The first street is a pedestrian street connecting the old village with the beach.
+This is full of clubs and bars, where thousands of young tourists party every night.
+The second road is vertical to the first and is full of shops, cafes, supermarkets, banks, clinics, etc. Things here are much calmer.

-Furthermore, in the old village of Malia (beside the Church of St. Nektarios), you can stroll in the narrow traditional streets and visit the church of Panagia Galatiani, which was built with milk instead of water.
-You can also see the churches of St. John the Baptist, the Archangels, St. Demetrios and the Annunciation, St. George, St. Pelagia and Saint Sava (near the shore).
-The Church of St. George has many old frescoes and was built there to protect the locals from the elves.
-Lastly, on the island just opposite the beach of Malia, Church of Transfiguration is a lovely place for photographs.
+Furthermore, in the old village of Malia, you can stroll in the narrow traditional streets and visit the church of Panagia Galatiani, which was built with milk instead of water.
+You can also see the churches of Saint John the Baptist, the Archangels, Saint Demetrios and the Annunciation, St. George, St. Pelagia and Saint Sava (near the shore).
+The Church of St. George at Loutres has many old frescoes and was built there to protect the locals from the elves.
+Lastly, on the island just opposite the beach of Malia, the Church of Transfiguration is a lovely place for photographs.

-If you have a car, you should drive 15' north of Malia, to the traditional village Krasi.
-The route crosses a wild gorge with many carob and oak trees.
-Krasi is famous for the huge plane tree in the central square, where 10 people in line cannot hug its trunk.
+If you have a car, you should drive 15' north of Malia, to the traditional village Krassi.
+The route crosses a wild gorge with many carobs and oak trees.
+Krasi is famous for the huge plane tree of Krasi in the central square.
 You can drink your coffee in the square, eat in the taverns of the village and walk in the narrow streets.
-Lastly, near the square is a spring with clean cold water.
+Lastly, at the square is a spring with clean cold water.